Buildooor Research Brief -- May 2026

 Normal software markets used to move on a slower stack of clocks.
 Product teams shipped quarterly, buyers evaluated annually, pricing changed sparingly, and core technical baselines remained stable long enough for wrappers, plugins, and point solutions to build comfortable middle classes around them.
 Frontier AI labs have changed that cadence.
 The relevant competitive arena is no longer only your direct category.
 It is the moving baseline set by a handful of labs that control both the underlying models and an increasing number of direct-to-user surfaces.

-That is why the market feels closer to a high-frequency environment than prior software cycles did.
-Not because OpenAI or Anthropic literally update products every second, but because the loop from release to user sampling to category imitation to price compression to feature absorption can now occur inside a single quarter.
+The market feels closer to a high-frequency environment than prior software cycles did.
+OpenAI and Anthropic do not literally update products every second, but the loop from release to user sampling to category imitation to price compression to feature absorption can now occur inside a single quarter.
 In historical SaaS, a feature advantage might remain commercially distinct for years.
 In frontier AI, a feature may be real, useful, and monetizable while still being structurally temporary.

 Table 1.
 The Four Clocks That Define Frontier AI Markets